hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

 The source of this problem can be investigated by analysing the distribution of psips on different excitation levels of the density matrix where we see the weight redistributes from the diagonal to highly excited determinants.
-This was calculated in aticipation of this result using the ``excit_dist`` option in the operators table:
+This was calculated in anticipation of this result using the ``excit_dist`` option in the operators table:

 .. plot::